 Before you receive your chemotherapy, our lung cancer team will conduct a procedure called Tumor Molecular Profiling (TMP), in which a small sample of your tumor is removed to help us determine and guide your treatment.
 Studying the cancer cells' molecular distinctions, specific antibodies, proteins or receptors, is essential to targeting therapy that attacks those unique characteristics and in turn, the cancer itself.
 At Roswell Park, TMP is performed on-site in our laboratories, providing the advantage of reliable and faster results.
 By testing for abnormal proteins that direct the tumor to grow, we can then offer the patient a specific targeted drug that blocks that protein and stops the tumor from growing.
 It's truly personalized medicine.

-As a National Cancer Institute (NCI)-designated Comprehensive Cancer Center — the only one in New York State located outside New York City — RPCI offers patients the very latest therapeutic approaches, long before new lung cancer drugs become routine use elsewhere.
+As a National Cancer Institute (NCI)-designated Comprehensive Cancer Center — the only one in New York State located outside New York City — Roswell Park offers patients the very latest therapeutic approaches, long before new lung cancer drugs become routine use elsewhere.

-Thoracic Department Chair Todd Demmy, MD, pioneered a new surgical technique for treating lung cancer that allows direct delivery of chemotherapy to the tumor.
+Todd Demmy, MD pioneered a new surgical technique for treating lung cancer that allows direct delivery of chemotherapy to the tumor.
 The technique benefits patients who cannot undergo traditional curative surgery because the tumor has progressed to a more advanced stage.

 The technique uses the chemotherapy drug cisplatin, but rather than circulating the drug throughout the entire body, it is used to temporarily replace blood only in the main artery of the lung, to help protect healthy, non-cancerous tissue.
 When the 30-minute infusion is complete, the cisplatin is flushed out and normal blood flow resumes.